Least squares after model selection in high-dimensional sparse models: Introduction

-To the best of our knowledge, our paper is the first to establish the aforementioned rate results on {ols} post {lasso} and the proposed {ols} post fitness-thresholded {lasso} in the mean regression problem.
-Our analysis builds upon the ideas in \cite{BC-SparseQR}, who established the properties of post-penalized procedures for the related, but different, problem of median regression.
-Our analysis also builds on the fundamental results of \cite{BickelRitovTsybakov2009} and the other works cited above that established the properties of the first-step {lasso}-type estimators.
-An important ingredient in our analysis is a new sparsity bound on the dimension of the model selected by {lasso}, which guarantees that this dimension is at most of the same order as the dimension of the ``true" model.
-This result builds on some inequalities for sparse eigenvalues and reasoning previously given in \cite{BC-SparseQR} in the context of median regression.
-Our sparsity bounds for {lasso} improve upon the analogous bounds in \cite{BickelRitovTsybakov2009} and are comparable to the bounds in \cite{ZhangHuang2006} obtained under a larger penalty level.
-We also rely on maximal inequalities in \cite{ZhangHuang2006} to provide primitive conditions for the sharp sparsity bounds to hold.
+To the best of our knowledge, this article is the first to establish the aforementioned rate results on {OLS} post-{Lasso} and the proposed {OLS} post-fitness-thresholded {Lasso} in the mean regression problem.
+Our analysis builds on the ideas of~\cite{BC-SparseQR}, who established the properties of postpenalized procedures for the related, but different problem of median regression.
+Our analysis also builds on the fundamental results of~\cite{BickelRitovTsybakov2009} and the other works cited above that established the properties of the first-step {Lasso}-type estimators.
+An important ingredient in our analysis is a new sparsity bound on the dimension of the model selected by {Lasso}, which guarantees that this dimension is at most of the same order as the dimension of the ``true'' model.
+This result builds on some inequalities for sparse eigenvalues and reasoning previously given by \cite{BC-SparseQR} in the context of median regression.
+Our sparsity bounds for {Lasso} improve on the analogous bounds of \cite {BickelRitovTsybakov2009} and are comparable to the bounds of \cite {ZhangHuang2006} obtained under a larger penalty level.
+We also rely on the maximal inequalities of~\cite{ZhangHuang2006} to provide primitive conditions for the sharp sparsity bounds to hold.

-We organize the paper as follows.
-Section 2 reviews the model and discusses the estimators.
-Section 3 revisits some benchmark results of \cite{BickelRitovTsybakov2009} for {lasso}, albeit allowing for a data driven choice of penalty level, develops an extension of model selection results of \cite{Lounici2008} to the nonparametric case, and derives a new sparsity bound for {lasso}.
-Section 4 presents a generic rate result on {ols} post-model selection estimators.
-Section 5 applies the generic results to the {ols} post {lasso} and the {ols} post thresholded {lasso} estimators.
-Appendix contains main proofs and the Supplementary Appendix contains auxiliary proofs.
-In the Supplementary Appendix we also present the results of our computational experiments.
+The article is organized as follows.
+Section~\ref{sec2} reviews the model and discusses the estimators.
+Section~\ref{sec3} revisits some benchmark results of \cite{BickelRitovTsybakov2009} for {Lasso}, allowing for a data-driven choice of penalty level, develops an extension of model selection results of~\cite{Lounici2008} to the nonparametric case, and derives a new sparsity bound for {Lasso}.
+Section~\ref{Sec:PostModel} presents a generic rate result on {OLS} post-model selection estimators.
+Section~\ref{sec5} applies the generic results to the {OLS} post-{Lasso} and the {OLS} post-thresholded {Lasso} estimators.
+The \hyperref[app]{Appendix} contains main proofs, and the supplemental article~\cite{BC-PostL1-SA} contains auxiliary proofs, as well as the results of our computational experiments.